-During the summer after his tenth grade year, Jeremy and several members of the football team volunteered at a camp for disabled youth.
+During the summer after his tenth-grade year, Jeremy and several members of the football team volunteered at a camp for disabled youth.
 Jeremy spent most of his summer playing sports with children who struggled to run, throw, catch, or jump.
 Jeremy’s coach recognized that Jeremy, of all of the students, was patient with the children, as he showed them different ways to hold the ball or catch a pass.
 Jeremy enjoyed volunteering at the camp so much that the summer flew by.
-Jeremy’s coach told him he was a “natural,” and wondered if Jeremy had ever thought about teaching or working with children.
+Jeremy’s coach wondered if Jeremy had ever thought about teaching or working with children.

-Jeremy’s PGP was not complete until he found his personal passion, but he was moving toward his future the entire time.
+Jeremy’s PGP was not complete until he found his passion, but he was moving toward his future the entire time.
 He was supported by a counselor who worked with him to develop competencies and skills necessary for college or career.
-His counselor also supported him through her willingness to work with him to complete and revise his PGP as he grew and discovered his passion.
+His counselor also worked with him to complete and revise his PGP as he grew and discovered his passion.
 She further helped him find opportunities to explore his interests outside of the classroom.
 His coach supported him by recognizing a talent for working with disabled children.
 Jeremy’s PGP was not complete his freshman year, and his life plan changed as he grew and discovered his interests.
-The important thing is that Jeremy did continue to explore his interests by getting involved and taking the initiative to turn a passion into a plan for graduation, and he continued to develop social, emotional and academic competencies along the way.
+The important thing is that Jeremy continued by taking the initiative to turn a passion into a plan for graduation.
+He continued to develop social, emotional and academic competencies along the way.